paulate/CIIDthesis/3d/index.md

 I acknowledge that there's a lot of stuff.
 Here's some feedback I'm looking for...

-- How to structure prototypes for learning
+- How to prototype "smart" and move quickly
 - The best way to approach testing with kids
 - Techniques for planning and acquiring user research
 - If there's a particular focus that's more interesting